 Le Serviget points out that digital technology facilitates the implementation of a learning company.
-“The dynamic that comes from the exchanges, support and belonging to a real learning community help to create this fundamental link to the team,” she said.
-SkillAgora, for example, makes it possible to standardise practices and create training rituals that set the pace for meeting face-to-face or remotely with peers.
+“The dynamic that comes from the exchanges, support, and belonging to a real learning community help to create this fundamental link to the team,” she said.
+SkillAgora, for example, makes it possible to standardize practices and create training rituals that set the pace for meeting face-to-face or remotely with peers.
 What does that mean in real terms?
 Available slots are placed in an employee’s schedule and anyone can choose to participate.

 Set up rituals around knowledge and skills

 Joseph-Dailly suggests some rituals to accelerate knowledge sharing: “Keep a few time slots during the week to give a semblance of open space.
 The team connects at the same time and continues to work while remaining connected.
-This allows us to have an exchange in real time when an idea comes to us, a bit like in a shared workspace.”
+This allows us to have an exchange in real-time when an idea comes to us, a bit like in a shared workspace.”
 That’s one way to create an environment conducive to serendipity remotely.
 But the tacit knowledge or interpersonal skills associated with a job or a mission remain tricky to communicate.
-Le Serviget said: “Tools like SkillAgora encourage a dynamic of exchange necessary for sharing all types of knowledge: whether it is knowledge linked to corporate culture, innovation, business, technical or cross-functional skills, practice or feedback.
-It is possible to organise one-off sessions or real training courses.”
+Le Serviget said: “Tools like SkillAgora encourage a dynamic of the exchange necessary for sharing all types of knowledge: whether it is knowledge linked to corporate culture, innovation, business, technical or cross-functional skills, practice or feedback.
+It is possible to organize one-off sessions or real training courses.”

 Driving cultural change with the help of managers

-Joseph-Dailly emphasises the role of the manager: “They have a role of caring, not necessarily in a daily operational way, but through the policy that they put in place during this period of uncertainty in order to make employees feel secure.
+Joseph-Dailly emphasizes the role of the manager: “They have a role of caring, not necessarily in a daily operational way, but through the policy that they put in place during this period of uncertainty in order to make employees feel secure.
 For an employee to share information remotely, they must know what to share: what information is likely to be of interest to others?”

 Operationally, managers must work with their teams to establish the rules for sharing: